camunda/camunda-docs/docs/product-manuals/zeebe/deployment-guide/docker/install.md

   - Windows/MacOS (development only, not supported for production)
 - Docker

-### Docker Configurations for docker-compose
+### Docker configurations for docker-compose

 Docker configurations for starting Zeebe using `docker-compose` are available in the [zeebe-docker-compose](https://github.com/zeebe-io/zeebe-docker-compose/blob/master/README.md) repository.

 This repository contains several pre-defined configuration options:

-- Single Node
+- Single node
-- Small Cluster with and without Gateway
+- Small cluster with and without gateway
-- Single Node with Operate
+- Single node with Operate
-- Single Node with Simple Monitor
+- Single node with simple monitor

 This allows you to start using complex configurations with a single command.
 Later you can tailor these configurations to your needs, when you are ready to delve to that level.

-Further instructions for using these configurations are in [the README.md in that repository](https://github.com/zeebe-io/zeebe-docker-compose/blob/master/README.md).
+Further instructions for using these configurations are in the [README](https://github.com/zeebe-io/zeebe-docker-compose/blob/master/README.md).

 ### Using Docker without docker-compose